Episode #6 – Product Design and Manufacturing with Nick Frank of Knectiv

-In this episode I speak with Nick Frank who is the founder of Knectiv, a company based in Austin Texas that offers product design services as well as manufacturing in China.
-In my conversation with Nick we discuss in-depth both product development and manufacturing for hardware products.
+In this episode I speak with Nick Frank who is the founder of Knectiv, a company based in Austin Texas that offers product design services and manufacturing in China.
+We discuss in-depth both product development and manufacturing for hardware products.

 Podcast MP3: Download